sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 $P(Y, F_1, F_2, ..., F_n) = P(Y)\prod_{i}P(F_i|Y)$

-As we can use this equation for computing posterior distribution over label variable Y first by calculating joint probibility of evidence and label for each label using equation above second sum to get probability of evidence and then divide the first by second to calculate $P(Y| F_1, F_2, ..., F_n)$ .
+As we can use this equation for computing posterior distribution over label variable Y first by calculating the joint probability of evidence and label for each label using the equation above the second sum to get the probability of evidence and then divide the first by second to calculate $P(Y| F_1, F_2, ..., F_n)$ .
-The process can be seen in figure below:
+The process can be seen in the figure below:

 ![](./images/naive_bayes_inference.png)